MicrosoftDocs/defender-docs/articles/defender-for-cloud/support-matrix-defender-for-storage.md

 ---
-title: Permissions required to enable Defender for Storage and its features
+title: Permissions required to enable Defender for Storage
 description: Learn about the permissions required to enable Defender for Storage and its features - Malware Scanning and Sensitive data threat detection. ms.topic: reference
 author: dcurwin